How to Get an 850 Credit Score

 Don’t forget to check your account regularly for errors or inaccuracies that could be affecting your score negatively.
 Experts recommend checking your credit report at least once a year.
 If you see any discrepancies, file a dispute directly with each bureau.

 An 850 credit score is possible with commitment and dedication.
-When achieved, this perfect score brings with it many benefits, including lower interest rates on loans, easier financing options, better negotiating power when dealing with existing debt, and access to exclusive rewards programs from major banks.
+When achieved, this perfect score may bring with it many benefits, including lower interest rates on loans, easier financing options, better negotiating power when dealing with existing debt, and access to exclusive rewards programs from major banks.
 While reaching an 850 may seem like a daunting task, remember that every small step taken now can lead to big rewards down the line.

 Even if you’re unable to reach the perfect score, improving your credit score can have a big impact on your overall financial health.